fquevedo/crud_tickets/README.md

 $ 3. composer install
 $ 4. cd client && npm install
 ```
-Dont forget to import database.sql from MySQL
+Dont forget to import database.sql from MySQL and call it "gestion_tickets"

 #### Deploy
 to deploy Server use this command: